atimofeev/dotfiles/Readme.md

 - `install.sh`: A script that manages the installation of the application.
 - `requirements.txt`: A list of other applications required to be installed prior to the current one.
 Each list entry should match the name of the app directory.
 - `symlinks.txt`: Specifies symlinks to be created.
-- `.disabled`: Adding this blank file will prevent the app from being installed.
-However, if the app is listed as a requirement by another app, or if it's explicitly installed with the `-f` flag, it will still get installed.

 Remember, none of these are obligatory.